-Stage 3B is when the tumor size is not definite but metastases and penetrates into the skin, chest wall and internal lymph nodes of mammary gland (present inside the chest below breast).
+Stage 3B is when the tumor size is not definite but metastases and penetrates into the skin, chest wall and internal lymph nodes of the mammary gland (present inside the chest below the breast).

 Stage 4 is the tumor that has spread to the parts of the body like bones, lungs, liver, brain or distant lymph nodes.

 Why the knowledge of breast cancer stages is helpful?

 Different treatments have been developed to cure cancer to protect and save the life of the patient as soon as possible.
 The doctors say that sooner the patient comes sooner they try to chuck out this disease from him.

 Sometimes surgery is carried out to remove cancer cells.
 Some lymph nodes are taken from the underarms to check out whether it is infected with the cancer cells, this process is called biopsy or lymph node dissection.

 It is just a method to detect the infected cells.

 Breast-conserving surgery is a sort of surgery to remove cancer cells but the breast is not removed.